zxg3017/CUSB-Net/README.md

 # CUSB-Net
-The codes for the work  "CUSB-Net: A cascaded unsupervised-based strategy boost supervised learning model for automated biomedical image segmentation and classification".
+The codes for the work  CUSB-Net.

 Requirements